toholdaquill/toholdaquill.github.io/95theses/thesis-2.md

 Just because someone might break a window and burgle your house, does that mean you don't lock your door?

-The current state of information security, across the board, is not just bad, but absurd--clown at the circus ridiculous.
+The current state of information security, across the board, is not just bad, but absurd-clown-at-the-circus ridiculous.
 It's five year olds building sand castles and expecting to repulse the Mongol hordes.

 Assuming this naturally-occurring phenomenon is an unavoidable bug in the cyber domain would be a mistake.
 Economic and political incentives have built a world where everything is absurdly broken.